autonlab/ActiveSearch/Daemon/howtorun.md

       (http://localhost:8080/ActiveSearchDaemon/rest/emailboring).
 Each of these calls will return the next email ID that it recommends

-For an optional GUI that can talk to this REST daemon, see the howtorun.txt file in the CytoscapeApp directory
+For an optional GUI that can talk to this REST daemon, see the [Cytoscape App](https://github.com/AutonlabCMU/ActiveSearch/blob/master/CytoscapeApp/howtorun.md)